o3de/o3de.org/content/docs/user-guide/platforms/android/_index.md

 [Gradle](https://gradle.org/install/) (version 6.7.1 or newer) is the build system designed to build and create Android applications.

 ### Android SDK
-The Android SDK will contain the android libraries, packages, ndk, tools, etc that are needed to build the Android App for an O3DE project.
+The [Android SDK](https://developer.android.com/studio) contains Android libraries, packages, NDK, and other tools that are needed to build the Android application for an O3DE project.
+Download the latest version of Android SDK through the Android Studio or the command line tools.

 ### CMake
 [CMake](https://cmake.org/download/) project generator (version 3.21 or newer) is needed for O3DE for all native C++ builds, regardless of the platform.